 Investment Trusts (InvITs) and Real Estate

-Investments Trusts (REITs) are calculated as the
+Investments Trusts (REITs) are calculated as

-difference between the net sales proceeds and
+the difference between the net sales proceeds

-gains and losses are calculated as difference
+the realised gains and losses are calculated

-between net sales proceeds or redemption
+as difference between net sales proceeds or

-proceeds and weighted average amortised
+redemption proceeds and weighted average

-of mutual funds, Equity Exchange Traded funds
+and units of mutual funds, Equity Exchange

-(ETFs), Infrastructure Investment Trusts (InvITs)
+Traded funds (ETFs), Infrastructure Investment

-and Real Estate Investments Trusts (REITs) are
+Trusts (InvITs) and Real Estate Investments

-computed using the weighted average method.
+Trusts (REITs) are computed using the weighted

 Fees received on lending of equity shares under